The Ultimate In Birding Tours

 (There are flight connections from Medan to Singapore, Kuala Lumpur and Jakarta.
 Even if you are arranging your international flight tickets in connection with the tour, we can arrange local flight tickets for you on request.)

-SUMATRAN GROUND CUCKOO PRE-TOUR EXTENSION
+SUMATRAN GROUND CUCKOO EXTENSION

 Sumatran Ground Cuckoo: Day 1 The extension begins this morning at Bandar Lampung airport in southern Sumatra.
 From there we will drive northwestwards to the town of Liwa for an overnight stay.